 How can you help me feel secure that my money won’t run out?

-In other words – what is your approach to financial planning?
+In other words – what is your approach to personal financial planning?
 For that, we’ll move to the next section.

 How to Start Planning with a CFP Professional

-Once you’ve chosen the certified financial planner, hopefully using the questions above and the guide we’ve referred to several times, you’ll be ready to get started.
+Once you’ve chosen the best certified financial planner, hopefully using the questions above and the guide we’ve referred to several times, you’ll be ready to get started.

-The process of financial planning begins with what you’re trying to achieve in your life.
+The initial process of financial planning begins with what you’re trying to achieve in your life.
 Almost every major goal, dream, or desire you have eventually relates to money.

 The best certified financial planners start here, and build out your plan from there.